how to remove laminate flooring without removing skirting boards

 As the chisel drives under the plank, it lifts and breaks the seal with the adjoining board.
 Repeat this process, working towards the edges of the room.
 Use the pliers for the laminate wedged under the skirting.

 Pro Tip: Cover the bottom two inches with masking tape to protect the skirting from damage.
-The tape will take most of the impact if you slip and hit the woodwork.
+If you slip and hit the woodwork, the tape will take most of the impact.

 Most skirting is cheap and readily available from DIY stores, but it’s harder to replace in older homes.
 Therefore, removing the skirting is often more manageable if you live in a modern home.